 Once you know what you’re dealing with, you can come up with a routine maintenance schedule to treat and prevent the issue.
 This may include:

 - Bath – 1/1 organic apple cider vinegar wash, or more elaborate shampoo blends with high quality essential oils, such as geranium, rosewood, lavender, carrot seed, chamomile, helichrysum, ravensare or labdunum.
-If you prefer to buy a bottle of shampoo, Earthbath All Natural Oatmeal and Aloe Shampoo is a popular choice.
+If you prefer to buy a bottle of shampoo, Earthbath Eucalyptus and Peppermint Shampoo is a popular choice.

 - Dietary changes